Fasolia Yabsa (Iraqi White Bean Stew)

 - Start by soaking the dry beans overnight in water (this takes 2 minutes! more on why I use dry beans below)

-- Add the Fasolia or white beans along with the water and pressure cook for about 8 minutes if you're using an Instant Pot or pressure cooker.
-Otherwise you can boil the beans for 1-2 hours until tender
+- Add the fasolia or white beans along with the water and pressure cook for about 8 minutes if you’re using an Instant Pot or pressure cooker.
+Otherwise you can boil the beans and meat for 2-3 hours until tender.

 - Check the seasoning and adjust the water level by simmering it for 10-15 minutes.
 The simmering process is important as it’ll help you either thicken your stew (by adding more tomato paste and/or boiling off some water) or thin it out by adding a bit more water.
 Taste it until it’s perfect and you’re done!

-You can definitely use canned beans in this Fasolia recipe.
-Simply rinse them out and add them to the pot after you follow the same recipe steps, but you won't need to cook them for long.
-They will need about 30 minutes to simmer.
-I do this a lot if I've forgotten to soak the beans!
-And sometimes you just need a quick meal on the table - I totally get it.
-This would also be a good solution if you don't have a pressure cooker.
+You can use canned beans in this recipe.
+Simply rinse them out and add them to the pot after you cook the meat until tender.
+You won’t need to cook them for long – they will need about 30 minutes to simmer.
+I do this a lot if I’ve forgotten to soak the beans!

 How to make this dish vegetarian

 Often times, to cut down our meat consumption, I will make Fasolia vegetarian.
 Simply skip the meat and add another onion to get more flavour into the stew.
-Also use vegetable broth instead of the water, or replace half the water with vegetable broth.
-You will have to reduce the amount of salt, because you don't have meat in there and also depending on the type of broth you're using.
-It will still taste so good!
+Also use vegetable broth instead of water to add more layers of flavour.
+You will have to reduce the amount of salt, because you don’t have meat in there and also depending on the type of broth you’re using.

 Fasolia Yabsa (Iraqi White Bean Stew)